Meet The Team: Introducing Hugo Pereira

-Back in 2012, Dr Johan Marais founded Saving the Survivors with the aim to create hope from hurt and attend to injured endangered wildlife that have fallen victim to poaching or traumatic incidents.
-Over 8 years on, we’re proud to say Saving the Survivors has been overwhelmed with support and donations which has allowed us to tend to the needs of many injured animals and give them a second chance at life.
+Back in 2012, Dr Johan Marais founded Saving The Survivors with the aim to create hope from hurt and attend to injured endangered wildlife that have fallen victim to poaching or traumatic incidents.
+Over 8 years on, we’re proud to say Saving The Survivors has been overwhelmed with support and donations.
+This has allowed us to tend to the needs of many injured animals and give them a second chance at life.

 It has also allowed us to expand and add more people to the STS team; both on the field and behind the scenes.
 Every case we encounter is unique and tests our teams’ resolve.
-We are very fortunate to collaborate with world-renowned clinical specialists and conservation groups, and we are very grateful for the unwavering support of the public.
+We are very fortunate to collaborate with world-renowned clinical specialists and conservation groups.
+We are also very grateful for the unwavering support of the public.

-We’re thrilled to announce that we have welcomed another veterinarian to join Dr Johan Marais and Dr Joao Almeida to join the fight against poaching and creating hope from hurt.
+We’re thrilled to announce that we have welcomed another veterinarian to join Dr Johan Marais and Dr Joao Almeida in the fight against poaching and creating hope from hurt.

 Dr Hugo Pereira in his own words